Why Food Bloggers Are Ditching DSLR Cameras for AI

 Operator checklist: when AI is the smart first move

-• You’re promoting a dish that may change or disappear after a short run.
+- You promote a dish that might change soon.
+Or it might disappear after a short run.

-• You need assets for social or email in days, not weeks.
+- You need social or email assets in days, not weeks.

-• You’re exploring visual directions for a rebrand or new concept.
+- You explore visual directions for a rebrand.
+Or for a new concept.

-• You’re comfortable labeling AI imagery internally as NOT FOR MENUS/DELIVERY.
+- You’re comfortable labeling AI images as NOT FOR MENUS/DELIVERY.

 How Yummify fits into this AI-first layer